![]() |

 | Casement windows framing a built-in locker seat that invites sitting |

-There are also vertical panels of leaded glass, in both fixed and casement formats (casement windows are hinged on one side, so they open, and come equipped with locking and holding devices, called stays or adjusters) in the dining room, the fixed panel serving as a transom above a built-in window seat (see last two photos above).
-This creates a cozy niche in a glazed area that invites human use, especially because the casements face south and are set into a projecting bay.
-The device of a seat crafted into a bay window also serves as a light trap, magnifying the amount of daylight that enters the room.
+There are also vertical panels of leaded glass in casement format (casement windows are hinged on one side, so they can be opened, and come with locking and holding devices, called stays or adjusters) in the dining room, as well as the fixed panel serving as a transom above the built-in window seat (see last two photos above).
+This arrangement is a cozy niche in a glazed area that invites human use, especially because the casements face south and are set into a projecting bay.
+The device of a seat crafted into a bay window also acts as a light trap, magnifying the amount of daylight entering the room.

 ![]() |

-At the rear of the house there is a single diamond-paned window in clear leaded-glass (the only north facing window in a bedroom; the main bedroom has no north-facing windows).
-Whenever the walk-in closet was added to the house (the precise date isn't known) two small diamond-paned windows were installed as casements (see photo above).
-Overall, Savage's use of Tudor-style glazing is spare but inventive, reinforcing the theme of continuity with Tudor times and adding considerable feeling to the house, all while enriching its details immeasurably.
-And because these windows are composed of clear glass, they neatly sidestep any association with Victorian times, when coloured-glass effects were more widely explored.
-They are thus, if you will, that much more pure in impact.
-We appreciated the subtle effects of the various leaded-glass pane-types, so it was natural for us to add more when addressing situations where windows needed replacement, such as in what eventually became the conservatory.
-During the first exterior renovation, in 1999, I had our skilled joiner-carpenter, David Helland, fabricate matching casement windows with rectangular glass panes (modelled on the dining room windows) to replace the cheap aluminum sliders someone had installed on either side of the small picture window.
-On plan, the original concept called the back porch a "summer tea room" that remained open to the elements, but could be shuttered in winter (a notion that can't have worked out well in reality, given the length of our wet winter).
+At the rear of the house there is a diamond-paned window in clear leaded-glass (the only north facing window in a bedroom; the main bedroom has no north-facing windows).
+Whenever the walk-in closet was added (the precise date isn't known) two small diamond-paned windows were installed as casements (see photo above).
+Overall, Savage's use of Tudor-style glazing is spare but inventive, reinforcing the theme of continuity with Tudor times that adds considerable feeling to the place and enriches its details immeasurably.
+And because these windows are just of clear glass, they neatly sidestep association with Victorian times where coloured-glass effects were widely explored.
+They are thus, if you will, that much more pure in effect.
+We appreciated the subtle effects of the various leaded-glass windows, so it was natural for us to add more when addressing situations where windows needed replacing, as they did in what eventually became our conservatory.
+During the first exterior renovation, back in 1999, I had our skilled joiner-carpenter (David Helland) fabricate matching casement windows with rectangular glass panes (similar to the dining room windows) as replacements for the aluminum sliders installed on either side of the small picture window.
+On plan, the original concept called the back porch a "summer tea room" open to the elements, but that could be shuttered in winter.
 David did a fantastic job of making and installing the new casements, which we dressed with hardware in an oil-rubbed bronze finish.

 | New leaded-glass casement, conservatory room |

-Further use of details evoking era-specific themes are the Tudor-style arches above inset wall shelves in the dining room, spare bedroom and the kitchen (photos below).
+Further use of details evoking era-specific themes are the Tudor-style arches over inset wall shelves in the dining room, spare bedroom and the kitchen (photos below).
 This was another of Savage's many artful touches, tastefully spread throughout the house.
-The Tudor arch is one that has been flattened to a low point (in contrast to Roman and Gothic arches, which are either rounded or brought to a sharp point) in a style that's said to be of Moorish origin.
+The Tudor arch is one that has been flattened to come to a low point (in contrast to Roman or Gothic arches, which are either rounded or brought to a sharper point) done in a style that is said to be of Moorish origin.
 Many themes of Medieval architecture came from contact, via the crusades, with the more architecturally sophisticated Middle Eastern nations.

 | Tudor-style arches at Hatley Castle, designed by architect Samuel Maclure |